ombulabs/blog/_posts/2018-11-27-kickoff-calls.markdown

 When starting a new software development project with a client, it is important to get started on the right foot.
 The way you communicate with a client at the beginning of a project can set the tone for how communication will be throughout the project.

-Therefore, at [Ombu Labs](https://www.ombulabs.com), we believe it is crucial to start off every new project with a *Kickoff Call*, where we can take time to get to know the client's team and speak in depth about their goals and priorities for the project.
+Therefore, at [OmbuLabs](https://www.ombulabs.com), we believe it is crucial to start off every new project with a *Kickoff Call*, where we can take time to get to know the client's team and speak in depth about their goals and priorities for the project.
 We like to discuss the following list of topics with clients during our calls:

 <!--more-->